Top Italy banker says risk of euro breakup growing

 Greece is holding a new election in mid-June that could determine whether or not it remains in the euro zone.

-Profumo, previously chief executive of UniCredit, Italy's biggest bank by assets, said that while European policymakers were taking time to ponder a course of action, rapid decisions were needed.
+Profumo, previously chief executive of UniCredit (CRDI.MI), Italy's biggest bank by assets, said that while European policymakers were taking time to ponder a course of action, rapid decisions were needed.

 "If we continue to hold discussions, Italian government bonds won't be renewed and banks will end up totally dependent on European Central Bank liquidity," he said.